AgentMC/Sao20/Translate/En/Part9.md

 No, even more terrible things can happen than that.

 Emperor Krueger and Zeppos abducted the mountain goblins and transformed them into minions in order to cause a new war between Human World and Dark Territory.
-If these minions attack Centoria and after a large number of casualties it turns out that their actual identities are goblins, the influence of that would not be limited to the Yazen’s murder scale.
+If these minions attack Centoria and after a large number of casualties it turns out that their actual identities are goblins, the impact of that would not be limited to the Yazen’s murder scale.
 The anger and hatred far exceeding the ones of former Foreign World War would rise and the people of Human World will have the genuine wish to begin a reverse invasion into the Dark Territory.

 In order to avoid that definite catastrophe, some knights may be able to break the seal of the right eye and fight minions.